filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __default:__ -
 * __available:__ since version 2.0
 * __1.x name:__
-* __comment:__ To be SPF compliant set this to an address like "filesender-bounces@yourdomain.dom" and use the bounce-handler script to deal with email bounces.
+* __comment:__ To be SPF compliant set this to an address like "filesender-bounces@example.org" and use the bounce-handler script to deal with email bounces.

 ### email_subject_prefix